Cristianetaniguti/poly_containers/README.md

-## Why should you use docker images?
+## Why should you use docker containers?

 * If you do not want to install all software needed for the Polyploid Training Workshop
 * You want to run every software via RStudio in your web browser